Unity-Technologies/ml-agents-dots/Documentation~/README.md

     }
 ```

-The job would be called this way :
+The job would be called this way or use the `Entities.ForEach` API :

 ```csharp
 protected override JobHandle OnUpdate(JobHandle inputDeps)